Dolphin-Bunny/one-line-discord-bot/README.md

 `.help`: displays a help message<br>
 `.info`: displays information about this bot<br>

-There is no invite link for the bot because I don't want to waste resources on it if you want moderation features, there are many bots that have more features and are actively developed and maintained
+There is no invite link for the bot because I don't want to waste resources on it<br>
+if you want moderation features, there are many bots that have more features and are actively developed and maintained